sigilante/emissary/README.md

 2. The planet operator (same person presumably) can then make a claim on their ship at an endpoint or scry path or whatever that they have the designation from a star.
 3. A third-party app should check both the planet claim and the star claim, which requires the star to be online.

-So there are two agents in `%emissary`:
+So there is one agents in `%emissary` that carries out two roles:

 1. Designator (for the star)
 2. Testator (for the planet)